 Complete the Application for Right to Burial form and return it to the Karori Cemetery office.

 All documentation needs to be at the Karori office at least 24 hours before the service.

-Right of burial application form (50KB PDF)
+Burial booking form (50KB PDF)

 You also need to complete forms for any other services that you need, like purchasing a plot or hiring a chapel.

 Only cemetery staff are permitted to dig graves and reinstate them after burials.
 You may help, however, if you make a prior arrangement with the Cemetery office.

 Resources available for burials include: